ndhuy23/honda_store/README.md

-Kiến trúc: Microservice
+Architecture: Microservices

-Công nghệ: Json Web Token (JWT), .NET, MSSQL, MongoDB, Masstransit, RabbitMQ, gRPC,..
+Technologies: Json Web Token (JWT), .NET, MSSQL, MongoDB, Masstransit, RabbitMQ, gRPC,..

-Mô tả: Honda Store là một trang web bán xe sử dụng kiến trúc microservice.
-Sử dụng RabbitMQ để làm Event bus liên lạc giữa các service và sử dụng gRPC để thực hiện các request-response giữa các service cần thực hiện điều đó.
-Sử dụng Ocelot kết hợp với User Service để thực hiện xác thực và phân quyền ngay tại API Gateway.
-Dự án có khả năng mở rộng trong tương lai.
+Description: The Honda Store project adopts microservice architecture.
+I use MassTransit in conjunction with RabbitMQ for inter-service communication and ensure optimal database performance.
+I utilize gRPC for communication between the Product Service and Order Service to check product quantity of product in Product Service.
+JWT is utilized for authentication and authorization in API Gateway with Ocelot in conjunction with User Service.